SEPIA-Framework/sepia-stt-server/README.md

 ```
 You can check if the server is reachable by calling `http://localhost:20741/ping`

-### How to set-up the SEPIA client (this will be easier soon ^^)
+### How to set-up the SEPIA client
 Make sure you can reach your STT server via a secure HTTPS connection.
 If you don't have your own secure web-server you can use [Ngrok](https://ngrok.com/docs) for testing:
 ```bash
 ./ngrok http 20741
 ```
-Then open your SEPIA web-client in Firefox browser (Chrome works too, but is currently set to use Google ASR).
+Then open your SEPIA web-client (v0.12.1+).
 If you don't run your own version you can use the [official public client](https://sepia-framework.github.io/app/index.html).
-Open the browser console and enter:
-`SepiaFW.speechWebSocket.setSocketURI("wss://[MY-NGROK-ADDRESS].nkrok.io/socket")`
+Go to the menu and look for 'ASR engine' and 'ASR server' (page 2).
+If your browser supports the 'MediaDevices' interface you will be able to select 'Custom (WebSocket)' here.
+Finally set your 'ASR server', e.g.: `wss://[MY-NGROK-ADDRESS].nkrok.io/socket`.
 Test the speech recognition via the microphone button :-)

 ## Configuration